2026 Waterproofing Symposium

 Speaker: Gerson S. Bers, Sr. Principal, Vice President, Allana Buick & Bers (ABB)

 Mr. Bers is named principal and leads ABB’s building sciences staff.
 Mr. Bers is a University of Maryland, College Park alumni in Physical Science with a focus in Geography.
-He is a certified ORNL-WUFI hydrothermal modeling instructor and is a frequent lecturer in building science and building enclosure.
-Mr. Bers is a guest lecturer at the Stanford’s Graduate School.
+He is a certified ORNL-WUFI hydrothermal modeling instructor, a frequent lecturer in building science and building enclosure, and a guest lecturer at the Stanford’s Graduate School.
 Mr. Bers is a recognized building enclosure expert with experience in all forms of roofing (with a special love for slate), wall cladding systems, fenestration, weather resistive barriers, and waterproofing assemblies.
 Recent notable projects include building enclosure consultant for the New Stanford Hospital (Palo Alto), Apple Campus Visitor’s Center (Cupertino), Apple Retail Union Square (San Francisco), Google Caribbean (Sunnyvale) Army Museum of the Pacific (Waikiki), University of Chicago New Hospital Pavilion (Chicago), the Atlantic Building (Philadelphia) and the Getty Museum (Los Angles).

 Seats Are Limited